Intenseye raises $4M to boost workplace safety through computer vision – TechCrunch

 Workplace injuries and illnesses cost the U.S. upwards of $250 billion each year, according to the Economic Policy Institute.
 ERA-backed startup Intenseye, a machine learning platform, has raised a $4 million seed round to try to bring that number way down in an economic and efficient way.

-The round was co-led by Point Nine and Air Street Capital, with participation by angel investors from Twitter, Cortex, Fastly, and Even Financial.
+The round was co-led by Point Nine and Air Street Capital, with participation by angel investors from Twitter, Cortex, Fastly and Even Financial.

 Intenseye integrates with existing network-connected cameras within facilities and then uses computer vision to monitor employee health and safety on the job.
 This means that Intenseye can identify health and safety violations, from not wearing a hard hat to ignoring social distancing protocols and everything in between, in real time.